Once again, Trump aide paints a picture of a White House wracked by chaos, infighting

 While Grisham argues that Trump advocated for U.S. interests when talking with other leaders, she also says he would frequently get bored and make wild promises that his staff would ignore.

-She also describes a meeting between Trump and Putin in 2019, writing that Trump seemed to really want to impress Putin — and even told him: "Ok, I'm going to act a little tougher with you for a few minutes.
+She also describes a 2019 meeting between Trump and Putin, writing that Trump seemed to really want to impress Putin and even told him: "Ok, I'm going to act a little tougher with you for a few minutes.
 But, that's just for the cameras, and after they leave we'll talk.
 You understand."

-Grisham also speculated that Putin had used an attractive woman as an interpreter to distract Trump and that Putin coughed throughout the meeting to throw Trump (who is a well known germaphobe) off his game.
+Grisham also speculates that Putin used an attractive woman as an interpreter to distract Trump and that Putin coughed throughout the meeting to throw Trump (who is a well-known germaphobe) off his game.

 While discussing Trump's approach to foreign policy, she also recounts several instances of casual racism from Trump, although Grisham does not identify it that way.
 According to Grisham, Trump said of the Iranians: "They're always trouble.
 They're wired that way, perhaps."
 In another incident, Trump is talking with the prime minister of Pakistan about a potential trip to India and mentions that he is amazed that in India so many people use the bathroom in the streets.

-Grisham also said that when she told Trump that she would love to be ambassador to Malawi, he responded: "I would peg you as a European girl or just somewhere more elegant."
+Grisham also says that when she told Trump that she would love to be ambassador to Malawi, he responded: "I would peg you as a European girl or just somewhere more elegant."

 Working with the first lady